Shahida-Perveen/SP-Blogs/content/post/What-is-Digital-Humanities.md

 authorAvatar: Shahida.png
 image: sunset.jpg
 weight: 8
-linktitle: My First Post
-nomenu:
-  main:

 ---

-# Digital Humanities according to my understanding...
+# Digital Humanities as per my understanding...

 In the early 2000s with explosive development in Communications Technologies and the digital Revolution emerged a new discipline **Digital Humanities**.
 In DH, digital Technologies intersect with Humanities in the most interesting ways.
 This approach has new relevance in the context of the covid-19 that has probably dealt a knockout blow to the traditional approaches in education.
 Today, students have to break free from the tyranny of the printed text and move confidently into the fluid dynamics of interdisciplinarity.